 “3.5-inch” means the form factor of HDDs.
 It does not indicate a drive’s physical size.

 A mebibyte (MiB) means 220, or 1 048 576 bytes, and a gibibyte (GiB) means 230, or 1 073 741 824 bytes.

-* Information in this document, including product prices and specifications, content of services and contact information, is current and believed to be accurate as on the date of the announcement but is subject to change without prior notice.
+* Information in this document, including product prices and specifications, the content of services, and contact information, is current and believed to be accurate as of the date of the announcement but is subject to change without prior notice.